OpenSourceBrain/VERTEXShowcase/VERTEX/README.md

 To see network and morphology export to nml look at the [NeuroML2](https://github.com/OpenSourceBrain/VERTEXShowcase/tree/master/NeuroML2)subfolder of VERTEXShowcase and [OSB 3D explorer](http://opensourcebrain.org/projects/vertexshowcase).

-To see LEMS xml files look at the [test_LEMS](https://github.com/OpenSourceBrain/VERTEXShowcase/tree/master/test_LEMS) suboflder of VERTEXShowcase.
+To see LEMS xml files look at the [test_LEMS](https://github.com/OpenSourceBrain/VERTEXShowcase/tree/master/test_LEMS) subfolder of VERTEXShowcase.